kennethleungty/kennethleungty/README.md

 12. [Writing for DataCamp](#writing-for-datacamp)
 13. [Writing Tips](#writing-tips)

-Note: The projects tagged with :star: are my personal favourites!
+**Psst: Projects tagged with :star: are my personal favourites, so feel free to check them out!**

 ___
 <a name="computer-vision"></a>